Dr Nick Pratt

 Plymouth Institute of Education (Faculty of Arts and Humanities)

-For information on the PG Certificate in Post-16 Maths Education programme CLICK HERE
+For information on the MA Education programme CLICK HERE

 2004: PhD (University of Plymouth) - Thesis entitled 'Interactive teaching in the National Numeracy Strategy: tensions in a supportive framework'